 WHICH BUSINESSES HAVE TO REGISTER FOR VAT?

-Businesses have to register to collect VAT if their taxable imports and supplies exceed AED 375,000.
-However, businesses whose taxable imports and supplies are below AED 375,000 but above AED 187,500 can choose to voluntarily register for VAT if they wish.
+Businesses must register to collect VAT if their taxable imports and supplies exceed AED 375,000.
+However, companies whose taxable imports and supplies are below AED 375,000 but above AED 187,500 can choose to register for VAT if they wish.

-VAT applies to tax-registered businesses in both the mainland and in free zones.
-However, free zones that are recognised as ‘designated zones’ are considered as outside the UAE for VAT purposes.
-This means that the transfer of goods between designated zones is exempt from VAT.
+VAT applies to tax-registered businesses in the mainland and free zones.
+However, free zones recognised as ‘designated zones’ are considered outside the UAE for VAT purposes.
+This means that the transfer of goods between designated zones is VAT exempted.

-Tourists will have to pay VAT when making purchases within the UAE, however, they can request refunds on VAT at their departure port when leaving the country.
-For instance, travellers to Dubai can request VAT refunds when flying out from the Dubai International Airport through self-service kiosks.
+Yes, tourists have to pay VAT when making purchases in the UAE.
+However, they can request refunds at their departure port*.
+For instance, travellers can request VAT refunds at the Dubai International Airport through self-service kiosks when departing the country.

-However, bear in mind that there are only VAT refunds for tourists in the UAE when they purchase from retailers who are participating in the “Tax Refund for Tourists Scheme”.
+*Presently, VAT refund for tourists in the UAE is only possible if they purchase products from retailers participating in the “Tax Refund for Tourists Scheme.”

-With the introduction of the excise tax in the UAE, the government is not only curbing the consumption of harmful products but also creating a new source of revenue to fund public services.
+Excise tax in the UAE is implemented to curb the consumption of harmful products and create a new revenue source to fund public services.

 WHICH GOODS IS EXCISE TAX APPLICABLE TO?

-For those wondering ‘what items have excise tax in the UAE’, this tax applies to the consumption of the following goods:
+Wonder ‘what items have excise tax in the UAE?’
+Well, the excise tax applies to:

 - Tobacco products

-- Carbonated drinks (this does not include sparkling water)
+- Carbonated drinks (does not include sparkling water)

 - Energy drinks